-- Downloading videos on this application is super easy, copy the link of a YouTube video you want to download and then paste in the space given on YouTube-DLG GUI.
+- Downloading videos on this application is super easy, copy the link of a YouTube video you want to download and then paste it in the space given on YouTube-DLG GUI.

 - Click on the Add button.

-- Leave video format option to default, however, if you want to convert the YouTube video to some other format then can choose the one from the the drop down box.
+- Leave the video format option to default, however, if you want to convert the YouTube video to some other format then can choose the one from the drop-down box.

 - Finally, click the Download arrow given on the right side bottom.